 A maintenance page is a temporary placeholder for times when a site or app needs to be taken offline for updates, backups or maintenance.
 It tells the visitor that the site they’re trying to reach is temporarily unavailable because the team behind the scenes is doing some work.
 It’s not a crime scene, just a temporary construction zone.

 Not exactly.
 Error pages surface when a visitor is able to locate the server, but not the specific destination.
 Broken links or crashed servers can cause an error page.
 Maintenance pages are intentional.
 The infrastructure team knows the site needs to go offline, so they put up a temporary maintenance page in its place.
 But like we mentioned earlier, sometimes outages start with routine maintenance.
 It’s good to be prepared for both.

 A note on zero downtime maintenance

 Maintenance pages might feel a little like a stroll down memory lane.
 Or maybe you can’t even remember the last time you encountered one.
 Blame/thank advances in zero downtime maintenance.
 Modern databases and web servers have gotten really effective at allowing teams to do routine updates without taking the system offline.
 You might think a maintenance page is unnecessary.
 You might never even need it.
 But we still recommend having one on standby.
-We’ve even build a free tool called Better Error Pages to help build a free error and maintenance page in 60 seconds or less.
-Skip to the bottom to see how it works.
+We’ve even built a free tool called Better Error Pages to help build a free error and maintenance page in 60 seconds or less.
 It’s always free and you can have a maintenance page ready in less time than it takes to read this article.

 Now let’s take a look at some inspiring maintenance page examples and our top tips for doing maintenance pages the right way.